lucidBrot/einz/protocols/CommunicationModel/messages.md

 `playParameters` is a list of *JSONObjects*  which represent settings specific to this card ID when played.
 Exampli gratuita, a player might play a card that allows them to wish for a color.
 It is easiest when that selection is sent with the playCard Request.

 This field will usually be ignored, unless a rule uses it.
-To use it, you can call `yourCard.getPlayParameters("wishForColors")` to get the *String* associated with *"wishForColors"* or `yourCard.getPlayParameters()` to get the whole *JSONObject* list.
+To use it, you can call `message.getPlayParameters("wishForColors")` to get the *String* associated with *"wishForColors"* or `message.getPlayParameters()` to get the whole *JSONObject* list.
 Example:

 ```java